How to Make Money as a Photographer in 2019

 Itching to reveal the Shakespeare in you?
 Start a blog!
 It will boost the SEO of your photography website, contribute to establishing you as an expert in your field, and last but not least: get you some cash.
 You have a few ways to make money with a photography blog.
 The first one consists of putting ads, and getting paid every time a visitor clicks on them.
 The second is by doing referrals – basically, it means that you agree upon showing a specific link in one of your articles.
 Just like with ads, whenever readers click this link, you’ll receive a commission.
 The last is by writing reviews about companies’ products or services.
 Whichever option you decide to go with, you’ll need to prove strong traffic numbers, if you want to make substantial money out of your writing.
 This means you’ll need to publish quality content.
 And you’re in luck, since we happen to have the complete guide to writing a blog for your photography website.

 “For many are called, but few are chosen”.
 Making money out of a personal project is the Holy Grail of many photographers – if not all.
+In fact, it's considered a major factor on your likelihood to become a professional photographer.
 The road is long, and the results are highly unpredictable, since you never know how gallerists, curators and magazines will accept your work.
 But when fame knocks on the door, you’d better be there to open it, because it comes with many opportunities to make money as a photographer.
 Exhibitions, lectures and books are just a few of them.
 Want to try your luck?
 First, read this inspiring guide with the 9 steps to bring your photography project to life.
 When the photos are ready, publish them on your photography website.
 Finally, use the tremendous power of social media platforms as much you can.
 Thanks to a smart post on Instagram or Facebook, some photographers have become phenomenons in just a couple of weeks – like Wix photographer Camila Fontenele, who transformed 6,000 people into Frida Kahlo for her sublime photography project.

 Is your Instagram hotter than Kim’s?
 Like all of us, you started small with a few likes from your friends and your mom’s comments under every post (“That’s my girl!”).
 Since then, you learned how to use Facebook like a professional photographer and you’re now leading a nice empire of followers.
 It might not sound obvious, but it’s something that you can leverage.
 Collaborating with online influencers is a popular practice in the marketing universe.
 Whether we’re talking about new gear, an invitation to a photo conference, or exclusive access to an app, you’ll be receiving a lot of stuff from brands to write and post about.
 In exchange, you get to keep the gift and maybe even receive a payment for your time and efforts.
 Warning!
 Since you don’t want your social profiles to look like a Christmas catalogue, don’t jump on every single offer.
 Make sure your posts benefit the company you work with, but also genuinely interest your community.